 Are Childcare Benefit Programs Expensive?

-What is childcare really worth?
+What is child care really worth?
 The answer for many is that it’s priceless.

 Employers considering expanding existing care benefits need to gather as much information as possible to make significant decisions that affect their financial outlook as well as the actual people that make up the organization.